was the founder of psychosynthesis

 Questions of life direction, meaning and purpose (often called existential issues) and of spirituality (often called transpersonal issues), may also be present in therapy.
 There is space to work with these issues in the therapy room as and when they emerge for a client.

 Didsbury Therapy Partnership views each person as a whole being, interconnected at the levels of body, mind, feelings and spirit.
-We respect the unique life journey of each person.
+I respect the unique life journey of each person.
 For some people this may be expressed through developing a spiritual path; for others it may be by feeling a deeper sense of meaning and purpose to their lives.

 Increasing the potential to make choice is core to how we work.